Distance-Based, Online Doctor of Nursing Practice (DNP) Programs from Georgetown University

 As part of the admission process, applicants will be required to provide the following:

-Georgetown University School of Nursing’s Faculty Expertise
+Georgetown University Berkley School of Nursing’s Faculty Expertise

 Georgetown’s nursing faculty are dedicated, active leaders in the field of nursing.
-They bring their expertise into the classroom and foster the professional growth and development of students at Georgetown University School of Nursing.
+They bring their expertise into the classroom and foster the professional growth and development of students at Georgetown University Berkley School of Nursing.

 Our faculty are committed to continually advance the health and wellbeing of individuals, families, and communities with attention to the Jesuit principle of cura personalis, or care for the whole person — mind, body, and spirit.